Orthopedic Surgery

 What are some important statistics around the specialty?

-What general advice do you have for someone choosing this specialty?
+What general advice would you offer to someone considering this specialty?

-Job satisfaction (ability to truly restore function), some afforded job stability, diverse procedures, continued advancements in technology, engaging
+Job satisfaction (ability to truly restore function), some afforded job stability, diverse procedures, continued advancements in technology, and engaging.

 What subspecialties exist with this specialty?